awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-glue-data-catalog-hive.md

 +--------------------+---------+-----------------+
 ```

-If the SerDe class for the format is not available in the job's classpath, you will see an error similar to the one shown below\.
+If the SerDe class for the format is not available in the job's classpath, you will see an error similar to the following\.

 ```
 >>> spark.sql("describe memberships_json").show()